 So far, all dequantized results revolve around three dequantized protocols that we piece together into more useful tasks.
 In query complexity independent of and , we can perform the following:

-(Inner Product) For , given and , we can estimate to error with probability ;
+(Inner Product) For , given and , we can estimate to error with probability and queries;

 (Thin Matrix-Vector) For , given and , we can simulate with queries;

-(Low-rank Approximation) For , given and some threshold , we can output a description of a low-rank approximation of with queries.
+(Low-rank Approximation) For , given , a threshold , and an error parameter , we can output a description of a low-rank approximation of with queries.

 Specifically, our output is for , , and (), and this implicitly describes the low-rank approximation to , (notice rank ).